 Ventilatory thresholds (VT1 and VT2)

 First and second ventilatory thresholds (VT1 and VT2) are of great importance in sport and exercise analysis.
 In Kubios HRV software products, VT1 and VT2 are estimated with a proprietary algorithm.
 Ventilatory threshold estimation is based on instantaneous values or heart rate (HR), respiratory rate (RESP), and fractal behavior of HRV measured by detrended fluctuation analysis (DFA) alpha1 parameter (DFA-α1).
 The algorithm was developed by using maximal cycle ergometer test data from 230 individuals.
 Ventilatory thresholds can be derived from different types of exercise recordings (raw ECG or beat-to-beat RR interval or IBI data is required).
-The accuracy of the algorithm is -1.2 ± 10.7 bpm (mean ± SD) for the VT1 and -1.0 ± 6.7 bpm for the VT2 (white paper coming soon).
+The accuracy of the algorithm is -1.2 ± 10.7 bpm (mean ± SD) for the VT1 and -1.0 ± 6.7 bpm for the VT2 (white paper available on publications page).

 Alternatively, ventilatory thresholds may also be assessed based on DFA-α1 only.
 Detrended fluctuation analysis of HRV data is a measure of nonlinear correlation properties and has been considered as a proxy for organismic demands [17].
 DFA-α1 has been observed to decline with high work rates and correlate with the first (HRVT1: DFA-α1=0.75) and second (HRVT2: DFA-α1=0.50) ventilatory/lactate thresholds [14], [15], [9].